shaneholloman/uvi/PUBLISHING.md

 - Run tests to verify the package
 - Build the package using UV
-- Publish to PyPI using trusted publishing
+- Try to publish to PyPI using trusted publishing (primary method)
+- Fall back to token-based publishing if trusted publishing isn't set up
 - Deploy the documentation to GitHub Pages

+The workflow is designed to be resilient, with a dual publishing approach that works whether trusted publishing is set up or not.

 ## Method 2: Manual Publishing